orval-labs/orval/README.md

 3. Run `yarn lint` to catch lint issues early
 4. Run `yarn test` to run unit tests in packages
 5. Run `yarn update-samples` to regenerate sample outputs
+6. Run `yarn test:snapshots` to verify generated output matches snapshots
-6. Run `yarn test:samples` to verify samples work correctly
+7. Run `yarn test:samples` to verify samples work correctly
-7. Run `yarn test:cli` to validate TypeScript compilation
+8. Run `yarn test:cli` to validate TypeScript compilation

+If step 6 fails because the generated output has intentionally changed, run `yarn test:snapshots:update` to update the snapshots.

 Or, as a shortcut after `yarn build` and `yarn update-samples`, run `yarn test:ci` to execute the full local CI-equivalent validation (`lint`, package tests, `test:cli`, and `test:samples`) in one command.